-The APCB comprises individuals appointed by the logo_certification_program to certify that an End Product or module satisfies all certification criteria to be a Certified Product.
+The APCB comprises individuals appointed by the certification program to certify that an End Product or module satisfies all certification criteria to be a Certified Product.
 An APCB member is an individual who is typically, but not necessarily, affiliated with an APCL(s).
-The test report for a specific certification project, and b) responsible for assessing and certifying the results for submittal as a -Certified Product, for the same specific certification project.
+The APCB shall not be both a) responsible for performing tests, generating and/or signing off on a test report for a specific certification project, and b) responsible for assessing and certifying the results for submittal as a Certified Product, for the same specific certification project.
 In other words, the APCB may test for projects he/she is not responsible for certifying.